jmw-phys/iNORG/README.md

     realized: add the <S_z^2> and <S^2> calc. next do : try to initialize the orbital set from HFA transform.
     thinking: if the HFA transform worked?

+Version: v1.2.4 @ 2023.08.08
+    realized: upgrade for the fitting.
+    next do : test on the ZEN
+    thinking: if the HFA transform worked?